 Under Ellison’s tenure, the Indian Wells Tennis Garden blossomed into the venue it is today, earning the moniker Tennis Paradise, and a firm spot at the top of any tennis lover’s bucket list.
 True to his commitment to provide tennis players, fans and visitors with the best experience anywhere in the world, Ellison oversaw an extensive renovation ahead of the 2017 BNP Paribas Open, completely transforming Stadium 1 with new seating, a lowered court surface to accommodate recessed television cameras, a VIP Champions Club, remodeled suites and 21 new restaurants and concession areas.
 Outside of Stadium 1, a Stadium Plaza and superwall were added to accommodate fans and provide a premium tournament viewing experience.

-In addition to the BNP Paribas Open, the Indian Wells Tennis Garden also hosts the Margaritaville USA Pickleball National Championships and the Easter Bowl Junior Championships.
+In addition to the BNP Paribas Open, the Indian Wells Tennis Garden also hosts the Easter Bowl Junior Championships.